AdobeDocs/experience-platform.en/help/rtcdp/destinations/nielsen-ima-extension.md

 keywords: Nielsen IMA Handler;nielsen ima handler;nielsen ima;Nielsen ima;Nielsen IMA
 title: Nielsen IMA Handler extension
 seo-title: Nielsen IMA Handler extension
-description: THe Nielsen IMA Handler extension is an analytics destination in Real-time Customer Data Platform.
+description: The Nielsen IMA Handler extension is an analytics destination in Real-time Customer Data Platform.
 For more information about the extension functionality, see the extension page on Adobe Exchange.
 seo-description: The Nielsen IMA Handler extension is an analytics destination in Real-time Customer Data Platform.
 For more information about the extension functionality, see the extension page on Adobe Exchange.
 ---